 Corey Matney, General Manager

-Corey spent all of his career, 18 years, in tennis club management, teaching and coaching.
-Prior to his current position, he served as Business Manager of the Shellaberger Tennis Center, beginning in 2005.
+Corey spent all of his career, 20 years, in tennis club management, teaching and coaching.
+Prior to his current position, he served as Business Manager of the Shellaberger Tennis Center, from 2005 - 2008.
 He also provided private and group lessons to junior and adult players.
 In 2009, the USTA Southwest Section honored him with one of its highest awards for distinguished service in advancing the sport of tennis.
 In 2008, he was recognized for his contributions to the sport by the United States Professional Tennis Association and named USPTA New Mexico District Pro of the Quarter.
 Corey began his career at the Riverside Tennis Center, in Wichita, Kansas, where he served as assistant manager and as a teaching pro.
 While there, from 2002 to 2004, he was also the Assistant Men’s Tennis Coach at Wichita State University.
 He helped to guide the Shockers to back-to-back Missouri Valley Conference Championships and NCAA Division I tournament appearances.
 He was elected President of the Northern New Mexico District of the USTA Southwest Section in January 2011.
 He is a certified USPTA teaching professional.
 E-mail Corey

 Warren Fulgenzi, Tennis Pro